Smokrow/NeoVimConfig/README.md

 1. run `install.sh`to install all the dependencies
 2. open neovim and run `:PackerInstall`
+3. install clangd for cpp https://clangd.llvm.org/installation.html

-3. Everything should work now :D
+4. Everything should work now :D

 # Currently Supports: